Welcome to my LifePoints review!

-What is Lifepoints?
+What is LifePoints?

-LifePoints is a survey panel owned and operated by Lightspeed LLC, one of the world’s leaders in consumer research and analysis.
+LifePoints is a survey panel owned and operated by Lightspeed L.L.C., one of the World’s leaders in consumer research and analysis.

-In early 2019, the company decided to shut down the app and merge their two very popular sites called MySurvey and Global Test Market into LifePoints.
+In early 2019, the company decided to shut down the app and merge their two popular sites called MySurvey and Global Test Market into LifePoints.

-LifePoints is available in the following countries:
+LifePoints is available in the following 36 countries:

-USA, UK, Brazil, Colombia, Argentina, Mexico, Australia, Canada, Germany, Spain, Portugal, Greece, Norway, Romania, Czech Republic, Denmark, Italy, Hungary, Finland, Netherlands, Sweden, France, Spain, Turkey, Japan, Ireland, Russia, South Korea, China, Japan, Thailand, Vietnam, United Arab Emirates, Hong Kong, Taiwan, and Malaysia.
+U.S.A., U.K., Brazil, Colombia, Argentina, Mexico, Australia, Canada, Germany, Spain, Portugal, Greece, Norway, Romania, Czech Republic, Denmark, Italy, Hungary, Finland, Netherlands, Sweden, France, Spain, Turkey, Japan, Ireland, Russia, South Korea, China, Japan, Thailand, Vietnam, United Arab Emirates, Hong Kong, Taiwan, and Malaysia.

 Pros and Cons

-- Earn 20 points for signing up and answering a few profiling questions.
+- Earn 10 points for signing up and answering a few profiling questions.

-- Cash out via PayPal, Nectar Points and gift cards.
+- Cash out via PayPal, Nectar Points, and gift cards.

-- It’s available in many countries.
+- It’s available in 36 countries.

 - There are not many opportunities depending on your country.